Tools

 Compare rifle cartridges by free recoil energy, adjust rifle weight, and see why the same round can feel different in a different rifle.

-Cost, kit, and range notes.
+Cost, brass, kit, and range notes.

 Practical bench tools with clear safety boundaries.
 No charge recipes, no magic shortcuts.